 Towels in the thermal baths

-People bring small towels with them to bathing areas.
-These are used to cleanse the body before getting into the bath.
-They are also a modesty tool to hide small parts of your body when you are standing.
-Towels cannot get wet.
-So one usually wears them on the head;
+People bring small towels with them to the bathing areas.
+These are used to clean the body before entering the bath.
+They are also a tool of modesty to hide small parts of their body when standing.
+The towels cannot get wet.
+So it is common to use them on the head.

 We recommend reading: Onsen - Natural Hot Springs of Japan

-Many restaurants offer a wet towel called Oshibori, which is used to lightly wipe your hands before meals, so you should avoid using it on your face or using it as a napkin, it's considered rude;
+Many restaurants offer a moist towel called Oshibori, which is used to lightly clean hands before meals, so it should be avoided to use on the face or as a napkin, as it is considered rude.

 Blow your nose

 Blowing your nose in public is considered rude.
-People often go to the bathroom to blow their nose.
-Sniffling is usually normal;
+People usually go to the bathroom to blow their nose.
+Sniffling is generally acceptable;

 Touches and Hugs

-We know that hugs and pats on the back are not common among the Japanese. even lovers tend to avoid physical intimacy in public places.
-Therefore, avoid hugging or holding the hand of strangers, unless it has a sign that says Free Hugs;
+We know that hugs, pats on the back are not common among the Japanese.
+Even lovers tend to avoid physical intimacy in public places.
+Therefore, avoid hugging or holding hands with strangers, unless they are holding a sign saying Free Hugs.

 smoking